 - The Chinese title of the 1999 film ‘The Sixth Sense’ is ‘He’s a Ghost!’…bit of a spoiler in that title!

 - White is the colour of mourning in China and is worn at funerals instead of black.

 - Tea was invented accidentally in China in around 2737BC when a tea leaf fell into a cup of boiling water and Chinese Emperor Shen Nong found he liked the taste.

-If you need Chinese translation or Chinese interpreting services, simply call our office on 0113 350 4541 or request a quote through our contact form.
+We hope you enjoyed our eight facts about China!
+If you need Chinese translation or Chinese interpreting services, simply call our office on 08450 345677 or request a quote through our contact form.